1uphealth/bulk-data/spec/export/index.md

 All exchanges described herein between a client and a server MUST be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246).
 Use of mutual TLS is OPTIONAL.

-With each of the requests described herein, the client MUST provide proof of authorization.
-Implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](http://hl7.org/fhir/us/bulkdata/2019May/authorization/index.html).
+With each of the requests described herein implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/authorization.md).
 Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS or signed URLs.

 This specification does not address protection of the servers themselves from potential compromise.
 An adversary who successfully captures administrative rights to a server will have full control over that server and can use those rights to undermine the server's security protections.